telerik/blazor-docs/knowledge-base/grid-search-column-menu.md

                     }
                 }

-                // Find FilterDescriptors for hidden columns
+                // Find FilterDescriptors for hidden columns.
                 foreach (FilterDescriptor fd in searchFilterDescriptors)
                 {
                     if (!visibleStringColumnFields.Contains(fd.Member))